PerRucia/ip/AI.md

 - GPT was able to quickly explain the issue, identify the problematic code, and suggest a fix.

 ### Week 7 Tasks
+- Most of the tasks for this week have already been completed in previous weeks (More error handling, More unit testing, Ai-Assisted)
+- The only things left to complete for this week are to give the chatbot some personality, and to create the Ui.png and user guide for it, both of which did not require AI assistance.